Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the National Key Research and Development Program of China (2020AAA0106302, to J.Z.), the STI2030-Major Projects (2022ZD0204900, to Y.Z.), the National Natural Science Foundation of China (Nos.
 62061136001 and 92248303, to J.Z., 32021002, to Y.Z., U19A2081, to H.S.), the Tsinghua-Peking Center for Life Sciences, the Tsinghua Institute for Guo Qiang, and the High Performance Computing Center, Tsinghua University.
 J.Z. was also supported by the New Cornerstone Science Foundation through the XPLORER PRIZE.
+L.W. was also supported by Shuimu Tsinghua Scholar.